-According to a study by Cardiff Business School, here are the meanings behind colors:
+According to a study by Cardiff Business School, here are some common color associations:

 - Orange is friendly, confident and fun.
-Some of the brands that use it in their logos are Blogger, Hooters, Nickelodeon, Nike, etc.
+Some of the brands that use it in their logos are Blogger, Hooters, Nickelodeon and Home Depot.

 - Yellow is happy, optimistic and youthful.
-Brands that use it are McDonald’s, Best Buy, UK Writings, etc.
+Brands that use it include McDonald’s, Best Buy, Ikea, Sonic and many food chains.

 - Blue is symbolic of trust and loyalty.
-It’s no wonder that companies like PayPal, American Express, Facebook and Academized use it as their color.
+It’s no wonder that companies like PayPal, American Express and Facebook use it as a primary color.

-- Purple is creative, luxurious and wise so brands like Curves, Hallmark and Sci-Fi use it.
+- Purple is creative, luxurious and royal.
+FedEx, LA Lakers, Cadbury and Hallmark use purple.

-- Black is rich, authoritative and powerful.
+- Black is rich, authoritative, powerful and neutral.
 Used by brands such as Wikipedia, Nike, Adidas, and WWF (World Wildlife Fund).